Graph Neural Networks for Wireless Networks: Graph Representation, Architecture and Evaluation: Conclusion and Future Directions

 Though GNN-based wireless optimization showed significant performance advantages in providing near-optimal performance, scalability to network typologies and real-time inference, there are still some key issues which need to be addressed as described in the following.

-\textbf{Graph representation of complicated wireless networks:} Although there is a trend on applying the GNN to neural networks, most of existing works consider the classic wireless networks.
+\textbf{Graph representation of complicated wireless networks:} Although there is a trend on applying the GNN to wireless networks, most of existing works consider the classic application scenarios.
 For multi-hop, multi-service and multi-element networks, the graph representation still remains an open issue.
-Besides, instead of directly using the system parameters as node/edge features, how to manually design the node/edge features based on the prior knowledge is also an important question in graph representation.
+Besides, instead of directly using the system parameters as node/edge features, how to manually design the node/edge features based on the prior knowledge is also an important question to investigate in graph representation.

-\textbf{Efficient approach to handle complicated constraints:} Yielding feasible solutions challenges the DL-based methods, especially when there are multiple complicated constraints and the output involves complex values, e.g., beamforming vectors and phase shift elements.
-Multi-task learning and efficient mathematical approaches to theoretically guarantee feasible solution are of high importance in developing DL-enabled multi-dimension resource allocation.
+\textbf{Efficient approach to handle complicated constraints:} Yielding feasible solutions challenges the DL-enabled resource allocation schemes, especially when there are multiple complicated constraints and the output involves complex values, e.g., beamforming vectors and phase shift elements.
+For GNN-based models, the feasible rate may be degraded when they face unseen problem sizes.
+One promising way is to reformulate the constrained optimization problem into multi-objective problem and leverage the multi-task learning to enhance the robustness of GNN-based models.
+Besides, the transfer learning is also a choice to improve the feasible rate at little fine-tuning cost.

-\textbf{Powerful GNN-based Structure for ultra-dense networks:} Most of existing GNN-based models are designed for the single-cell or D2D scenarios, while these models are hard to extend to the practical ultra-dense networks.
-One promising way is to employ the over-the-air computing framework to enable the distributed implementation of the GNN-based models.
+\textbf{Powerful GNN-based structure for ultra-dense networks:} Most of existing GNN-based models are designed for the single-cell or D2D scenarios, while these models are hard to extend to the practical ultra-dense networks.
+Some new mechanisms (like \cite{new2,new4}) are required to develop more powerful GNN-based models.
+Then, the trade-off between inference performance and inference speed should be the central consideration for designing the architectures of GNN-based models.
+Another promising way is to employ the over-the-air computing framework to enable the distributed implementation of the GNN-based models.
 Besides, the message passing mechanism requires to re-deigned by taking the signaling overhead exchanging process into account.